 Bumper Hitch - This is a special reinforced bumper designed to accommodate a hitch ball.
+The bumper must support the trailer Tongue weight all by itself.
+Fixed ball mount hitches are normally used for light-to-medium-duty towing

 Receiver Hitch - A receiver hitch is bolted directly to the vehicle structure for added strength and durability.
 Infiniti bolt-on receiver hitches are designed specifically for Infiniti vehicles and include the necessary reinforcements, with ample clearance around bumpers, frame members, etc. These hitches allow for the removal of the ball mount when not towing.